jsenv/jsenv-server/readme.md

 </details>

 It is also possible to configure `cache-control` response header value using `cacheControl` parameter.
-Remove more about this header at https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control.
+Read more about this header at https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control.

 > In dev you likely don't want to enable cache-control headers.